vilhelmo/orka/README.md

 - Qt5

-They can be installed on a debian-like system by running apt-get install libopenimageio-dev libvlc-dev and doing a google search on how to install qt5.
+They can be installed on a debian-like system by running apt-get install libopenimageio-dev libopencolorio-dev libvlc-dev and doing a google search on how to install qt5.

-In the future opencolorio might become a dependency.

 Style
 ====